 It is Tristar Panzer I. Tristar was a very good manufacturer but sorry to stop working.
 If there are no batting items with Dragon Models, there is a possibility that it still survived.
 I made it from December 2007 to January 2008.

 It is an injection kit and there are indoor reproduction parts from the start.
-The reproduction of the gear-change and the driving compartment is high quality.
+The reproduction of the gear-change and the driving compartment is of high quality.
 Because it was a tank for two crew, it might have been unexpectedly comfortable.

 I completed Panzer I type A of the Tristar.
-It was developed under the pretext of the agricultural tractor, though the new weapon development was prohibited by the Treaty of Versailles after the WWI.
+It was developed under the pretext of the agricultural tractor, though the new weapon development was prohibited by the Treaty of Versailles after WWI.
 It contributed to the development of the armored strategy of a German army very much.

 It’s negligent painting, though I said that I will beautifully paint in the tank in the making report.
 The vehicle structure can be understood and it is interesting though it takes time when the inside of the vehicle is assembled.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.